Is Your Older Dog Becoming Aggressive? How To Handle Behavior Changes

 iStock.com/Capuski

 Is Your Older Dog Becoming Aggressive?
-How to Handle Behavior Changes
+How To Handle Behavior Changes

 As dogs age, we can expect changes, like a shift in activity level or different sleep patterns.
-But some pet parents are surprised to find their older dog showing unexpected behavior problems–specifically aggression–with age.
+But some pet parents are surprised to find their older dog showing unexpected behavior problemsspecifically aggressionwith age.
 Your formerly sweet dog may even begin to bite.
 Although all changes in senior dogs should be brought to the attention of a veterinarian, this particular problem often feels especially pressing.

-We spoke to a vet expert on why your older dog may become aggressive with age and how to handle their behavior changes.
+Here are some possible reasons why your older dog may become aggressive with age and how to handle their behavior changes.

 1Pain